 30 – Walk past famous tombstones at Glasnevin Museum

 Consistently rated as one of the most unique things to do in Dublin, a tour of Glasnevin Cemetery Museum will take you past the resting places of many iconic Irish characters.
+The Cemetery is home to a staggering 1.5 million deceased individuals.

 The guides will tell you all about Dublin’s weird and wacky history, as you pass the tombstones of the many thieves, authors and politicians from the Victorian era that are buried there.

-31 – Sample the best Irish beers at a Beer Tasting
+31 – Sample the best Irish beers at a beer tasting

 From central Dublin to the coastal cities of Ireland, book a beer tasting to get a sample of local beer culture, the best Irish beers, and of course, a fun time!